Sicco (pagan priest)

-Sicco, Sikko, or Siggo (second half of the 10th century) was a Prussian, a pagan priest of the Prussian ethnic religion and leader of the group responsible for the martyrdom of Adalbert of Prague.
+Sicco, Sikko, or Siggo (second half of the 10th century) was a Prussian, a pagan priest of the Prussian ethnic religion and leader of the group responsible for the killing of Adalbert of Prague.
 He is mentioned in the two earliest hagiographic works dedicated to the martyr.
 The name by which he is known is generally considered a conventional name.

 Sicco in historical sources

 The First Life of Saint Adalbert, likely authored by John Canaparius, states that Sicco struck the missionary with a spear through the heart, acting as the first assailant due to his priestly role.
 In the Aventine redaction of the text, the leader-priest is named Sicco, while in the Monte Cassino redaction, the killer is not named but described as an "elder".

 In contrast, the Second Life of Saint Adalbert by Bruno of Querfurt does not mention the leader being a priest, though he is still depicted as delivering the first blow.
 Additionally, this account notes that Sicco lost a brother in a battle against the Polans.
 The name Sicco appears only in the shorter redaction of this work.

 Sicco also appears as the Prussian leader in the Czech versified hagiography Quatuor immensi, likely from the turn of the 13th and 14th centuries, which clearly draws on the account attributed to Canaparius.